|

 If you load new patches into your TX7, the existing patches will be over written, so make sure you have backed-up your patches first!
 Read and understand before pressing any buttons on the TX7.

-MIDILIB can be downloaded for free from this page below in the Midi Tools section.
+MIDILIB can be down loaded for free from this page below in the Midi Tools section.

-MIDILIB is a Yamaha DX7 librarian (a library of sound patches, rather than books), that includes the function for transmitting and receiving system
+MIDILIB is a Yamaha DX7 librarian (a library of sound patches, rather than books), that includes the function for transmitting and receiving system exclusive data to an external device.
+You will have to switch 'memory protect' on your synthesizer to

 'OFF', so it will accept the system exclusive stream of data.
 To do this on the Yamaha TX7 press shift on the synth, then press Load Port, the LCD screen will display Protect ON, now press NO -1 key, and the display should read Protect OFF, now you are ready to receive sysex data from your computer.
 After the the process is completed turn the TX7 off and then back on to reset the operating mode.